Joseph A. Lombardo

 - Severe Burns — Car engines can overheat and cause fires or explosions, which are further fed by the numerous chemicals and synthetic materials inside the vehicle.
 Occupants trapped inside can suffer extreme third or even fourth degree burns.
 In addition to being financially costly and physically painful, facial burns and disfigurement can lead to major depression and reduced overall quality of life.

 - TBI (Traumatic Brain Injury) — The CDC reports that traffic accidents are among the major leading causes of TBI, accounting for more than 14% of all cases over a four-year period.
 Depending on the severity of the TBI and which part of the brain is injured, victims may become paralyzed, suffer chronic pain, become incontinent, suffer vision or hearing loss, and lose their ability to speak, learn, and form memories.
 Some TBI survivors may require full-time medical care to perform basic daily tasks, or be forced to remodel their homes for better handicap access.

-To help cover the costs of medical treatment and other expenses, there are several different types of compensation which may be ordered in a personal injury or wrongful death case.
+To help cover the costs of medical treatment and other expenses after a car accident in Gloucester County, there are several different types of compensation which may be ordered in a personal injury or wrongful death case.
 This includes compensatory damages, which are intended purely to compensate the plaintiff, and punitive damages, which are ordered to punish the defendant in cases involving extreme and exceptional negligence or recklessness.
 Damages can be used to cover costs and losses stemming from the accident, including but not limited to: